tmp64/BugfixedHL-Rebased/README.md

 ------

 - Lev for creating [the original BFAIHLSDK](https://github.com/LevShisterov/BugfixedHL).
+  - Valve for HLSDK release.
+  - Willday for his HLSDK patch.
+  - BubbleMod and Bigguy from hlpp.thewavelength.net for parts of spectator code.
+  - Uncle Mike from hlfx.ru for his Xash3D engine which was very helpful in hard moments.
+  - KORD_12.7 for constant helping and nice suggestions.
+  - JetBrains company for free access to great developer tools.
-- SamVanheer for [Half-Life Enhanced](https://github.com/SamVanheer/HLEnhanced) and reverse engineering GoldSrc engine.
+- SamVanheer for [Half-Life Enhanced](https://github.com/SoloKiller/HLEnhanced) and reverse engineering GoldSrc engine.
 - AGHL.RU community for bug reporting and suggestions.